psrc/luv/QC/README.md

 ## Running the Makefile

 Navigate into the luv/QC directory.
 The Makefile here is a collection of scripts that do some part of the QC.
-It's currently under development, so most of them are just placeholders.
 To test the script, first locate where LUV results are located.
-Open the file input.txt and modify the 'directory' line appropriately.
+Open the file input.txt and modify the 'QC\_BASE\_DIRECTORY' and 'QC\_RUN1' lines appropriately.
 (If your file system is connected to the E drive on modelsrv3, you might not need any changes).
 You can use comments to comment out unused rows.
+Note that the file is space sensitive, so make sure there are no spaces at the end of the lines.
 Then run the following line from your bash terminal:

 ```